 - Consistent player throughput keeps players and operators happy.
 Well-designed attractions are intuitive to operate and follow a steady cadence, with player groups entering and exiting in a synchronous manner.
 Semi-automated operation and consistent, systematic flow of players are essential to keeping throughput high (at least 20 players per hour).

 - Do-It-Yourself setups are not worth it.
 Don’t fall into the trap of “DIY VR.”
 Cobbling together cheap components bought individually so often results in high-tech messes with never-ending glitches and errors.
 The player experience is disjointed, and the headache for operators far outweighs any reduction in upfront hardware cost.
 Choose a turnkey solution from a proven, reputable vendor who bundles all components in a complete, stable, high-tech attraction that “just works.”

-The VR ARENA esports attraction is a 4-player turnkey system that can be operated by 1 attendant.
+The Omni Arena esports attraction is a 4-player turnkey system that can be operated by 1 attendant.